Topological tameness of Margulis spacetimes: Dynamics and hyperbolic geometry

 are examples of compact annuli again.
-The $\rpt$-surfaces projectively diffeomorphic to these are said to be {\em $\pi$-annuli}.
+An $\rptwo$-surface projectively diffeomorphic to one of these (for a choice of $\vth$ as above) is said to be a {\em $\pi$-annulus}.
 They are the union of two elementary annuli meeting at a boundary component.
 (See \cite{cdcr1} and \cite{cdcr2} for more details.)

-Let $\tilde S$ be the universal cover of an $\rpt$-surface $S$ with a developing map $\dev:\tilde S \ra \rpt$ and a holonomy homomorphism $h$.
-For a circle $\SI^1$, a {\em closed geodesic} $c: \SI^1 \ra S$ is a closed curve where $\dev\circ \tilde c$ is a straight arc in $\rpt$ for a lift $\tilde c: \R \ra \tilde S$ of $c$.
+Let $\tilde S$ be the universal cover of an $\rptwo$-surface $S$ with a developing map $\dev:\tilde S \ra \rptwo$ and a holonomy homomorphism $h$.
+For a circle $\SI^1$, a {\em closed geodesic} $c: \SI^1 \ra S$ is a closed curve where $\dev\circ \tilde c$ is a straight arc in $\rptwo$ for a lift $\tilde c: \R \ra \tilde S$ of $c$.
 A closed geodesic is {\em principal} if for a lift $\tilde c$ to the universal cover $\tilde S$, $\dev\circ \tilde c$ is an embedding to a straight arc connecting an attracting and a repelling fixed point of $h(\gamma)$ for a deck transformation $\gamma$ of $\tilde S$ satisfying $\tilde c(t +2\pi) = \gamma \circ \tilde c(t)$.
 (Here $\gamma$ is said to be the {\em corresponding} deck transformation of $\tilde c$ and $c$, and it exists uniquely.)

-A {\em properly convex} domain in $\rpt$ is a bounded convex domain of an affine subspace in $\rpt$.
-An $\rpt$-surface is {\em properly convex} if it is a quotient of a properly convex domain in $\rpt$ by a properly discontinuous and free action of a subgroup of $\PGL(3, \R)$.

-A disjoint collection of simple closed geodesics $c_1, \dots, c_m$ {\em decomposes} an $\rpt$-surface $S$ into subsurfaces $S_1, .., S_n$ if each $S_i$ is the closure of a component of $S - \bigcup_{i=1,..,m} c_i$ where we do not allow a curve $c_i$ to have two one-sided neighborhoods in only one $S_j$ for some $j$.
+A disjoint collection $c_1, \dots, c_m$ of simple closed geodesics {\em decomposes} an $\rptwo$-surface $S$ into subsurfaces $S_1, .., S_n$ if each $S_i$ is the closure of a component of $S - \bigcup_{i=1,..,m} c_i$ where we do not allow a curve $c_i$ to have two one-sided neighborhoods in only one $S_j$ for some $j$.

-In \cite{cdcr2}, we proved: \begin{thm} Let $\Sigma$ be a closed orientable $\rpt$-surface with principal geodesic or empty boundary and $\chi(\Sigma) < 0$.
-Then $\Sigma$ has a collection of disjoint simple closed principal geodesics decomposing $\Sigma$ into properly convex $\rpt$-surfaces with principal geodesic boundary and of negative Euler characteristic and/or $\pi$-annuli with principal geodesic boundary. \end{thm}
+In \cite{cdcr2}, we proved: \begin{thm} Let $\Sigma$ be a compact orientable $\rptwo$-surface with principal geodesic or empty boundary and $\chi(\Sigma) < 0$.
+Then $\Sigma$ has a collection of disjoint simple closed principal geodesics decomposing $\Sigma$ into properly convex $\rptwo$-surfaces with principal geodesic boundary and of negative Euler characteristic and/or $\pi$-annuli with principal geodesic boundary. \end{thm}